 Therapy is the beginning of a conversation about you in the presence of a trained and experienced psychologist.
-With my training and experience as a clinician I can support and assist you in beginning to understand you, learn about you, and make the changes you want to make in your life.
+With my training and experience as a clinician I can support and assist you in beginning to understand you, learn about you, and hopefully assist you in making the changes you want in your life.

 What is your Treatment Approach?

-My approach to psychotherapy is to focus not only on the external conscious aspects of your life, but to also begin to listen to your deeper internal self that often contains the unconscious aspects of you.
-By being able to focus not only on both the conscious and unconscious experiences in your life, we can begin to address the deeper issues that may be complicating your life and interfering with your ability to make lasting change.
+My approach to psychotherapy is based on the belief that we function in our lives based upon our past relationships with early figures in our life.
+These relationships begin to form our internal self.
+How we relate to our own self and others and the world as a whole.
+Some of these experience remain conscious and other are unconscious.
+I believe the process of lasting change comes from beginning to focus not only on the external conscious aspects of your life, but to also to begin to listen to your deeper internal self that contains the unconscious aspects of you.
+By being able to focus on both the conscious and unconscious experiences in your life, we can begin to address the deeper issues that may be complicating your life and interfering with your ability to make lasting change.

-While working with you, our work is to understand both the conscious and unconscious aspects of your mind.
+While working with you, our work together is to understand both the conscious and unconscious aspects of your mind.
 By being able to learn, understand and give meaning to your internal world, change can happen.
-By becoming aware of what we are unaware within us which is our unconscious self, we have more options and choices to be able to change.
-Therapy is a process, a relationship and a movement towards recognizing the old and moving towards a new creation be it a new thought, a new feeling or new behavior.
+By becoming aware of what you are unaware of within you which is your unconscious self, you may have more options and choices to be able to change.
+Therapy is a process, a relationship and a movement towards recognizing the old and moving towards a new creation which can be a new thought, a new feeling or new behavior.